sXperfect/gvc/README.md

     bash setup.sh

-This will create automaticaly a virtual environment with all dependencies installed.
+This will create automaticaly a virtual environment with all dependencies installed located in `tmp/venv`.
-The newly created python virtual environment will be located in `tmp/venv`.

 ### Entropy Codec
 ---